Research Grant FAQs

 What is the difference between the programs?

-The Established Investigator programs are designed for senior researchers.
-The Established Investigator CURE OM Award is designed for senior researchers focused on ocular/uveal melanoma.
+The Established Investigator Awards are designed for senior researchers.
 The Career Development program is designed for junior researchers.
-The Career Development CURE OM Award is designed for junior researchers focused on ocular/uveal melanoma.
-The Medical Student Award is designed for current medical students.
+The Team Awards are for teams aimed at unmet clinical needs.
+The Medical Student Awards are designed for current medical students.

 How long is the research plan section of the application?

-For the CDA and the EIA (including CURE OM), the research plan is limited to 6 pages, not including references.
+For the Team, Established Investigator and Career Development Awards, the research plan is limited to 6 pages, not including references.
 The Medical Student Award research plan is limited to 4 pages, including references.

 How do I enter the research plan?

-For the CDA and the EIA (including CURE OM), the research plan, along with all grant application documents, will be uploaded as a PDF in ProposalCENTRAL.
+For the Team, Established Investigator and Career Development Awards, the research plan, along with all grant application documents, will be uploaded as a PDF in ProposalCENTRAL.
 The Medical Student Award application is emailed directly to the Program Director at firstname.lastname@example.org.

 What information is included in the project plan?